 - Red- Have you ever thought, why do referees use red to disqualify a player?
 To show dominance.
 Yes, Red is held responsible for anger, dominance, aggression.
 But, on the other hand, it is also read o be a colour of passion and desire.
 In a study conducted in 2008, it was observed that when people wore a red coloured dress, they were more likely to be perceived as being attractive than those who wore some other colour knowing that the purpose was to check attractiveness.

-- Blue- If we do not count the Monday Blues that define boredom or coldness, the blue colour also is said to represent, stability, calmness and serenity.
+- Blue- If we do not count the Monday Blues that define boredom or coldness, the blue colour also represents stability, calmness, and serenity.
 Is that also the reason behind tranquility or peace being found or derived from water bodies, maybe yes.

 - Orange- A 2018 study published in the journal Frontiers in Psychology showed that the colour orange was seen to have a happy, cheerful and exciting colour.
 Because of its higher wavelength, it has more visibility and a more lasting impact on our minds than most other colours.
 Another study showed that the orange colour was also responsible for people experiencing vibrancy.